Effects of entanglement on vortex dynamics in the hydrodynamic representation of quantum mechanics

 where we take out the notation of subscript of $(X_1,Y_1 )$.
-If $E = -\Gamma$ [i.e., $\epsilon_1 = -\gamma_2$], then the kinetic term natively vanishes, and therefore, the vortex dynamics arrives at static systems.
-Note here that in this case, the trial wavefunction would remain complex unless $\lambda \to 1/2$.
-On the other hand, however, if $E = +\Gamma$ [i.e., $\epsilon_1 = +\gamma_2$], then the Euler-Lagrange equations can be also nonlinear.
-From the above discussion, we find the result that the difference between the signs of the vortices also can decide whether the vortex-vortex dynamics becomes the nonlinear behavior or not.
-We remark that since such situations will not happen unless the entangled state is considered, this exciting result also can come from the sort of entanglement effects.
-Hence, we can conclude that the vortex-vortex dynamics in entangled states can be involved with not only the entanglement parameter but also the signs of the vortices.
+Now we focus on a relation between the terms $E$ and $\Gamma$, where $E =\lambda^2\epsilon_1\,+\, (1-\lambda)^2\epsilon_2$ and $\Gamma =\lambda^2\gamma_1 \,+\, (1-\lambda)^2\gamma_2$.
+When $E = -\Gamma$ [i.e., $\epsilon_1 = -\gamma_1$], the kinetic term naively vanishes.
+This vanishing means that the vortex system becomes static.
+Note here that the wavefunction ansatz (\ref{WV22}) remains complex unless $\lambda \to 1/2$, unlike Eq.~(\ref{realvauewafn}).
+On the other hand, when $E = +\Gamma$ [i.e., $\epsilon_1 = +\gamma_1$], the vortex system is no longer static, and the Euler-Lagrange equations can be nonlinear.
+That is, whether the vortex dynamics behaves the nonlinear motion or not can depend on the signs of the vortices.
+This result also comes from the sort of entanglement effects.
+We can conclude that the vortex dynamics can be involved with not only the entanglement parameter but also the vortex signs.